Five Stages of Child Development

 Pre-teen stage

-This stage covers children belonging to the age of 6 – 12.
+This stage covers children aged 6–12.
 This is the phase where they get influenced by the outside world.

 They start developing friendships and experience new social bonds.
 They even want to be independent, which is entirely normal behaviour at this stage.